 If you choose to experiment with stacking Kratom and Kava to enhance their effects, you should have some experience with using each herb by itself so that you know exactly how each one affects you.
 Give each one at least a week, preferably longer, before combining them.
 Kava is generally considered to be more subtle and somewhat less powerful than Kratom.
 When you decide you are ready to add Kava to your Kratom, consider reducing your dose of Kratom by about half.
 Because of the way these two herbs interact with one another, it will take smaller doses to create the same effect.
 A good beginning dose of Kava is two to four tablespoons.
 Kava can be consumed as a powder, by chewing the root or by steeping it to make a tea.

 When combining Kratom with Kava, the result is often described as incredibly relaxing.
 If you usually use Kratom for its stimulant properties, you may discover that Kava neutralizes some of this additional energy.
 You may also find that Kava can take the edge off of the more stimulating varieties of Kratom, or in high doses can be strongly sedating.
-Check out our guide to the effects of Kratom strains here.

 Many users report intense feelings of euphoria, deep contentment and feelings of inner peace from using Kava.
 Stacking Kava with Kratom is thought to be quite effective for reducing nervousness, anxiety and jitters, while easing shyness and social phobia in users.
 It can also be used to improve sleep and help the user stay asleep longer.